Stadtmuseum Erlangen: History

 Erlangen's first local history museum ('Heimatmuseum') was opened in 1919 in the former water tower (previously the university 'Karzer').
 In 1964, the city museum was re-established and reopened in the former Old Town Hall under its current name.

 Exhibitions

-The permanent exhibition documents the region's history from pre-historic times to the 20th century, with a focus on Erlangen's Baroque era with the erection of the planned New Town, its Huguenot manufacturies, the Margravial residence, and the fouding of today's Friedrich-Alexander-Universität Erlangen-Nürnberg, Bavaria's second-biggest university.
+The permanent exhibition documents the region's history from pre-historic times to the 20th century, with a focus on Erlangen's Baroque era with the erection of the planned New Town, its Huguenot manufacturies, the Margravial residence, and the founding of today's Friedrich-Alexander-Universität Erlangen-Nürnberg, Bavaria's second-biggest university.
 Other topics include the Industrial Age and the transformation of the city within the context of German history.
 The tour ends with Erlangen's development as a "Siemens town" following the end of World War II.
 The museum houses a significant collection on Huguenot trades (stocking weavers, glove makers, white tanners and carpet weavers).

 Changing exhibitions cover a broad variety of topics, such as important events in the city's history, the history of science and medicine, and the visual arts.